Numerical Simulation of 2.5-Set of Iterated Stratonovich Stochastic Integrals of Multiplicities 1 to 5 From the Taylor-Stratonovich Expansion: Introduction

 We want to mention in short that there are two main criteria of numerical methods convergence for Ito SDEs \cite{KlPl2}-\cite{Mi3}: a strong or mean-square criterion and a weak criterion where the subject of approximation is not the solution of Ito SDE, simply stated, but the distribution of Ito SDE solution.

-Using the strong numerical methods, we may build sample pathes of Ito SDEs numerically.
-These methods require the combined mean-square approximation for collections of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}).
+Using the strong numerical methods, we can build sample pathes of Ito SDEs numerically.
+These methods require the combined mean-square approximation of collections of the iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}).

-The strong numerical methods are using when building new mathematical models on the basis of Ito SDEs, when solving the filtering problem of signal under the influence of random disturbance in various arrangements, when solving the problem of stochastic optimal control, when solving the problem of testing of procedures of evaluating parameters of stochastic systems etc. \cite{KlPl2}-\cite{KPS}.
+The strong numerical methods are using when constructing new mathematical models on the basis of Ito SDEs, when solving the filtering problem of signal under the influence of random disturbance in various arrangements, when solving the problem of stochastic optimal control, when solving the problem of testing procedures of evaluating parameters of stochastic systems etc. \cite{KlPl2}-\cite{KPS}.